rse-aunz/rse-au/Elections/2019/process.md

-# Placeholder for Steering Committee Election 2019 process
+# Steering Committee Election 2019 process

 | Status | Authoritative location |
 | --- | --- |
 | Accepted | [https://github.com/rse-aunz/rse-au/blob/master/Elections/2019/process.md] |

 This document describes the process for nomination and voting for committee positions.
 This covers the elected positions, the nomination process, the voting process, and the management of casual vacancies.
 The process is intended to be transparent and inclusive to foster the formation of a diverse committee that reflects a diverse community.

 ## Positions

 The following committee positions are covered by this election process: